Governance

 Employees

-While the ultimate responsibility for maintaining a best-in-class ethics and compliance program and culture starts with senior management, every employee must also own this responsibility.
+While the ultimate responsibility for building and maintaining an effective ethics and compliance program starts with senior management, every employee must also own this responsibility.
 With that in mind, in addition to fostering regular and open communication with and among senior leadership on compliance improvement processes, the Group’s ethics and compliance program focuses on active engagement with employees at all levels (including managers and supervisors) within the organization to emphasize their responsibility to perform their roles with integrity and employ ethical business practices at all times.
 The Group’s ethics and compliance program uses this practical, risk-based approach to promote a true culture of ethics and compliance throughout the business.

 Risk assessment

 The Group takes a risk-based approach in designing the ethics and compliance program and promotes a true culture of compliance throughout its business.
-The Group regularly performs risk assessments to understand the evolving risks faced and takes appropriate actions to address and mitigate such risks.
-The following briefly highlights how the Group manages risks relating to bribery, corruption and antitrust.
+The Group regularly assesses how its operations are changing, as well as the evolving risks faced by the Group, and takes appropriate actions to address and mitigate such risks.
+The following briefly highlights how the Group manages risks relating to bribery, corruption and antitrust issues.

 Global anti-bribery program

 As further described below, the Group also recognizes the bribery risks that exist in working with third parties and conducts due diligence on third parties it engages.
-In 2020, the Group bolstered its compliance due diligence program with the introduction of a new, third-party screening tool (and related procedures) to identify bribery and trade-compliance risks presented by third parties with which the Group works.
+The Group has a robust compliance due diligence program, supported by a third-party screening tool, to identify bribery and trade-compliance risks presented by third parties with which the Group works.

-The Global Anti-Bribery Policy and the tool together help to significantly strengthen the Group’s global anti-bribery program.
+The Global Anti-Bribery Policy and the tool help to significantly strengthen the Group’s global anti-bribery program.

 The Group’s commitment to ethics and compliance extends to third parties with whom it does business.
 Accordingly, a variety of third parties that the Group engages and works with are subject to the expectations of the Code of Conduct and the Global Anti-Bribery Policy, including the Group’s comprehensive prohibition of bribery and corruption described above.

-The Group suppliers are also subject to the requirements of the Global Sustainable Procurement Policy, which was established in 2018 and revised in 2021.
+The Group’s suppliers are also subject to the requirements of the Global Sustainable Procurement Policy, which was established in 2018 and revised in 2021.
 The policy’s requirements include the strict prohibition of all forms of corruption, bribery, extortion and embezzlement, as well as a requirement to comply with applicable laws, including those related to competition.
-100% of Tier 1* suppliers will have acknowledged the revised Global Sustainable Procurement Policy by the end of 2023.
-As of March 31, 2023, 87% of the Group’s Tier 1 tire material suppliers had done so.
+As to version 2.0, a revision that was implemented in 2021, the Group established the goal and KPI of “100% of Tier 1* suppliers will have acknowledged the revised Global Sustainable Procurement Policy.”
+(As of March 31, 2024, 87% of Tier 1 tire material suppliers had done so.)

 The Group also seeks to mitigate third-party risks by conducting appropriate due diligence.
 This includes communicating the Group’s Global Anti-Bribery Policy and assessing risks posed by each third party.
 The risk-based approach – including the Group’s assessment of the relevant risks and procedures – is designed to ensure that high-risk third parties are subject to enhanced due diligence and ongoing monitoring.
 These third parties include government-owned or affiliated persons or entities, intermediaries (contractors and agents) and others operating in high-risk locations for bribery, money laundering or other forms of corruption.
 This ongoing due diligence helps inform the Group’s decisions about which third parties to engage and how the Group manages and oversees such relationships.
 If this due diligence or ongoing monitoring reveals any signs of irregularity, Bridgestone will take appropriate action, including but not limited to terminating business with the third party.

-To further reinforce the third-party compliance program and mitigate anti-bribery risks, the Group will conduct a high-risk intermediaries review globally in 2023, with the aim of ensuring that proper control is in place when engaging with these intermediaries.
+To further reinforce the compliance due diligence program and mitigate anti-bribery risks, the Group started a review of all high-risk intermediaries in 2023 with the aim of ensuring that proper controls are in place when engaging with these intermediaries.
+As of December 31, 2023, 87% of the Group's high-risk intermediaries have been reviewed.

 * Suppliers that supply materials directly to the Group.